mvhutz/rebater/docs/structure.md

 │   │   ├── [Quarter]
 │   │   │   ├── Supplier.csv
 │   :   :   :
+├── truth
+│   ├── [Year]
+│   │   ├── [Quarter]
+│   │   │   ├── EXPECTED.csv
+│   :   :   :
 └── OUTPUT.xlsx
 ```

 ## Specification

-Let dive deeper into this structure.
+### Source Folder

-- The `sources` subfolder contains all of the source files that the transformaers take their data from.
+The `sources` subfolder contains all of the source files that the transformaers take their data from.
 It is sorted first by supplier (and optionally supplier format), and they by year and quarter.

+### Transformers Folder

-- The `transformers` subfolder contains all of the configurations for the transformers.
+The `transformers` subfolder contains all of the configurations for the transformers.

+### Tables Folder

-- The `tables` subfolder contains all of the [reference tables](./table.md) for the Rebator.
+The `tables` subfolder contains all of the [reference tables](./table.md) for the Rebator.

+### Rebates Folder

-- The `rebates` subfolder contains the output folder for the transformers.
+The `rebates` subfolder contains the output folder for the transformers.
 The files are sorted by supplier ID.

+### Truth Folder

+The `truth` subfolder contains the expected rebate output from the transformers.
+This is used to spot differences between it and rebates in the `rebate` folder.

+### Output Folder

-- Finally, the `OUTPUT.xlsx` is the combined output of all the data in the `rebates` folder, into one Excel file.
+Finally, the `OUTPUT.xlsx` is the combined output of all the data in the `rebates` folder, into one Excel file.